pingcap/tidb-dev-guide/get-started/commit-code-and-submit-a-pull-request.md

 git remote add dev https://github.com/username/tidb.git
 ```

-You can check the remote setting via
+You can check the remote setting using the following command:

 ```bash
 git remote -v